 Dr. Dixon joined the department in 2017.
-His publications include articles on Martin Luther King Jr.’s use of divine judgment imagery (2016) and on epistemology in the Dead Sea Scrolls (2014).
+His publications include articles on divine judgment in Romans (2020), Martin Luther King Jr.’s treatment of Law in relation to Martin Luther (2021), King’s use of divine judgment imagery (2016), and epistemology in the Dead Sea Scrolls (2014).
 He has presented papers on Pauline Theology, Romans, and MLK at several academic conferences.
-He is currently revising his doctoral dissertation on God’s wrath and Israel in Romans before submitting it for publication, and he is preparing an article-length treatment of Romans 9–11.
+He is currently revising his doctoral dissertation on God’s wrath and mercy in Romans 9–11 before submitting it for publication.

-Before arriving at Campbell, Dr. Dixon taught as Part-time Lecturer at Rutgers University and at Princeton Theological Seminary, with courses in New Testament, apocalyptic literature and movements, Greek, and Hebrew.
-His classes will continue to focus on New Testament, Greek, and biblical exegesis.
-He has served churches in various capacities, including homeless ministry, worship, and pulpit supply.
+Before arriving at Campbell, Dr. Dixon taught as Part-time Lecturer at Rutgers University and at Princeton Theological Seminary, with courses in New Testament, apocalypticism, Greek, and Hebrew.
+His courses continue to focus on New Testament, Greek, and biblical exegesis.
+He has served churches in various capacities, including homeless ministry, adult ed, and pulpit supply.
 He lives in Buies Creek with his wife.